samuelcolvin/xdelta3-python/README.rst

 .. code:: python

     import xdelta3
-    value_one = b'this is a wonderful string to demonstrate with.
-Much of the two strings is duplicated.' value_two = b'this is a different string to demonstrate with.
-Much of the two strings is duplicated.' delta = xdelta3.encode(value_one, value_two)
+    value_one = b'wonderful string to demonstrate xdelta3, much of these two strings is the same.' value_two = b'different string to demonstrate xdelta3, much of these two strings is the same.' delta = xdelta3.encode(value_one, value_two)

     print(f'New string length: {len(value_two)}, delta length: {len(delta)}')